The Importance of Teaching Teens Better Communication

-Can you share one of the success stories that you are aware of that is result of a teen reading Smile & Succeed for Teens?
+Can you share one of the success stories that is result of a teen reading Smile & Succeed for Teens?

-Below is a book excerpt from Smile & Succeed for Teens: A Crash Course in Face-to-Face Communication to help your tweens and teens make a great first impression.
+Below is an excerpt from Smile & Succeed for Teens to help your tweens and teens make a great first impression.

 SAY PLEASE AND THANK YOU